TimonBerlin/The-Easy-Azure-Account-Switchter/readme.md

 ***Not anymore!***

-With our little program you can switch between multiple accounts with just a few buttons presses.
+With our little program you can switch between multiple accounts with just a few button presses.

 <img src="assets/sh1.png">